Nerds-Catapult/fintech-blog/README.md

 #README.md
 This is a blogsite
-built with html and css and js
+built with html and css and vanilla js